 Hmmmm.
 And in the interests of equality: Hrrrr as well.

-If there's one good thing to say about Gender Wars' take on the great divide, it's that at least it handles it better than Rex Nebular and the Cosmic Gender Bender - though with a name like that, are you really surprised?
-This was a dismal attempt at mixing Space Quest with Leisure Suit Larry, starting out with a scene where the main character crashes on a planet and promptly peeps at a topless native frolicking nearby, then immediately loses its balls.
+If there's one good thing to say about Gender Wars' take on the great divide, it's that at least it handles it better than Rex Nebular and the Cosmic Gender Bender—though with a name like that, are you really surprised?
+That was a dismal attempt at mixing Space Quest with Leisure Suit Larry.
 Most of the story involved moving between two cities, one run by women, another that used to be populated by men.
 The men's city, Machopolis, had software stores and strip clubs.
 The women's city had... well... psychotic doctors and lesbian bars and lots and lots of corridors, because it's one of the most uninspired adventure games this side of Gord@k.

 Where was I?
 Oh, yes.
 Playing a rubbish Syndicate wannabe that nobody cares about.

-There are fourteen missions per side in Gender Wars, both telling the same basic non-story - whichever side you're on committing assorted acts of sabotage, before capturing an enemy agent, torturing the location of the Patriarch or Matriarch out of them, and then heading over to say hello.
+There are 14 missions per side in Gender Wars, both telling the same basic non-story—whichever side you're on committing assorted acts of sabotage, before capturing an enemy agent, torturing the location of the Patriarch or Matriarch out of them, and then heading over to say hello.
 And then the world is yours and it's time to celebrate your glorious victory!
 Yes!
 Or, to be more accurate, no!
-Because while you'd think these two sides would have very different plans for the world in the wake of their sexual conquests, in practice the only thing that changes depending on who wins is... well... this...
+Because while you'd think these two sides would have very different plans for the world in the wake of their sexual conquests, in practice the only thing that changes depending on who wins is... well... this.